Martina-Talan/network-social/README.md

 #### Open the app in your browser: http://127.0.0.1:8000/

 ### 📌 Usage
-1️⃣ Register/Login – Create an account and sign in.
+1️⃣ Register/Login – Create an account and sign in

-2️⃣ Create & View Posts – Publish posts and browse content from all users.
+2️⃣ Create & View Posts – Publish posts and browse content from all users

-3️⃣ Profile Pages – Click on a username to view their profile, followers, and following.
+3️⃣ Profile Pages – Click on a username to view their profile, followers, and following

-4️⃣ Follow Users – Follow/unfollow users and see their posts in the "Following" feed.
+4️⃣ Follow Users – Follow/unfollow users and see their posts in the "Following" feed

-5️⃣ Like & Unlike – Interact with posts by toggling likes.
+5️⃣ Like & Unlike – Interact with posts by toggling likes

-6️⃣ Edit Posts – Modify your own posts inline without reloading.
+6️⃣ Edit Posts – Modify your own posts inline without reloading

-7️⃣ Paginated Feeds – Navigate through posts efficiently.
+7️⃣ Paginated Feeds – Navigate through posts efficiently

+### 🛠️ Technologies Used
+Django – Backend framework

+JavaScript (ES6) – Dynamic frontend interactions

+HTML & CSS – UI structure and styling

+Bootstrap – Responsive design

+### 🏆 Acknowledgments
+This project is part of the Harvard CS50W: Web Programming with Python and JavaScript course.